dwangus/BPHC/README.md

 Also allows retrieval of relevant Tweets about the Boston Public Health Commission into a "timeline" feature.

 Screenshots can be found in the /screenshots folder.
+(All designs displayed in these screenshots were specified/requested by the Boston Public Health Commission's correspondents.)

 (Back-end database implemented with Firebase)